evgenyneu/evgenii.com/app/_posts/blog/2014-02-09-code-duplication-in-unit-tests.md

 expect(str2).to eq str_expected
 ```

 This approach has the same problem as I described above.
 It requires more effort to verify the unit test with one's eyes.
-It becomes even harder if there is some code between those two assertions or if they are located in different files.
+It becomes even harder if these two assertions are separated in a file or if they are located in different files.

 There is another problem.
 What if our program logic changed and `str2` now equals `'My lovely horse'`?
 Now we need to update our unit test, which becomes even harder to read: